nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/workflow/workflow-naming-conventions.md

 {{/callout}}

 You can have some troubles if you change the behavior of a chain let's say the chain "wkf-validate-input" in such a way that the new behavior is not compatible with what expects the former graph definition.
-One way to handle the situation correctly is to have a suffix versioning on automation chain ids. _You duplicate the automaton chain and add the suffix _1 , _2,&nbsp;3 &nbsp;to the new name, to be able to easily do some maintenance on both chains if necessary.
-So for the new version of your graph with an impacting change, you would use "wkf-validate-input_01" and you will not delete&nbsp;wkf-validate-input as long as some old instances are using it_.
+One way to handle the situation correctly is to have a suffix versioning on automation chain ids. _You duplicate the automaton chain and add the suffix _1 , _2, 3  to the new name, to be able to easily do some maintenance on both chains if necessary.
+So for the new version of your graph with an impacting change, you would use "wkf-validate-input_01" and you will not delete wkf-validate-input as long as some old instances are using it_.